About Our Staff

 Rose Vespa is the Executive Director of the CCBC and previously was Director of Library Services for the Mississauga Library System.
 Rose graduated from the University of Western Ontario with a Bachelor of Arts (Honours English and History) and a Master of Library and Information Services.
 In 2018 Rose completed her Master of Public Administration from the University of Liverpool.

-Meghan Howe is the CCBC’s Library Coordinator and is a bit of a “Jane of all Trades” at the CCBC: in the 15 years she’s worked for the CCBC she’s done parts of every position here.
+Meghan Howe is the CCBC’s Library Coordinator and is a bit of a “Jane of all Trades” at the CCBC: in the 17 years she’s worked for the CCBC she’s done parts of every position here.
 Meghan went to the University of Toronto and has a BSc (Honours) in Biology and Sociology.
 She joined the CCBC team in 2003 after graduating and has been here ever since!
 Meghan handles our collections, awards, the TD Grade One Book Giveaway Program and Best Books for Kids & Teens.
 She loves baking, cross stitching and spending summers at her cottage.
-She has a lovebird named Lucky and her favourite book for kids is Morris Micklewhite and the Tangerine Dress.
+Her favourite book for kids is Morris Micklewhite and the Tangerine Dress.